Which Crimes on Record Mean You'll Never Get a U.S. Green Card?

 Various categories of serious criminal offenses are labeled in the Immigration and Nationality Act (at I.N.A. § 101(a)(43)) as "aggravated felony" offenses.
 Such offenses are treated quite seriously, and can lead to inadmissibility.

-However, the mere fact that you have been convicted of an aggravated felony does not automatically mean that you are inadmissible and barred from receiving a green card.
+However, the mere fact that you have been convicted of an aggravated felony does not automatically mean that you are inadmissible and barred from receiving a U.S. green card.
 Many aggravated felony offenses are also categorized as crimes involving moral turpitude.
 This is particularly relevant because under I.N.A. § 212(h), crimes involving moral turpitude are specifically listed as ones that can be waived.

 NEED IMMIGRATION HELP ?